 Greetings, and thanks for visiting!
 I'm Jessica.
-My work focuses on helping people collaborate to advance systems-wide, sustainable solutions and on making those solutions understandable through solid storytelling.
+I'm passionate about helping people collaborate in meaningful ways to advance systems-wide, sustainable solutions—and on sharing those solutions through solid storytelling.

 From March 2014 through July 2016, I served as the first-ever community and communications manager at RE-AMP, a network of over 170 nonprofits and charitable foundations tackling climate change in the Midwest.
 As an integral member of our five-person leadership team, I worked to advance the network's innovative approach to systems thinking by strengthening its membership and communications.
 This involved everything from administration to creative conception: membership management, engagement strategy, meeting design and facilitation, internal and external communications, and website management.
 Most importantly, I helped increase members' capacity for collective impact by emphasizing the importance of relationship building.